 Did you know that strategically planting trees and shrubs on your property can save you up to 25 percent in energy bills by reducing air conditioning and fuel costs year-round?

 Correctly positioning a windbreak saves your home from the cold in the winter months and provides much-needed shade in the hot summers.
 Knowing the proper distance trees should be planted from your home, not to mention how tall and what species they should be will also reduce costs.

-Whether you are planning to plant trees to your existing property or if you’re building on a new one, read some of these pointers so that you can save money while also helping the environment!
+Whether you are landscaping your existing property or a new one, read some of these pointers so that you can save money while also helping the environment!

 For the Heat

 Shade the east and west sides of your home

 The sun’s heat mainly penetrates on the east and west sides of a home, following the sun’s morning and afternoon path.
 Planting trees to shade the east and west sides of your home can save you on air conditioning bills by 25 percent.
 The west side is the highest priority since the sun is most intense in the afternoon hours.
 By reducing air conditioning usage, you’re also reducing air pollution.

 As for what to plant, deciduous trees, such as American elms or sugar maples, or conifer, such as pine, are recommended.
 Make sure to plant about 20 feet away from your home.
 A general rule is to plant your windbreak at a distance from your home of two to five times the mature height of the trees.

 Choosing deciduous trees that can grow at least 10 feet tall can block the sun’s rays by 60 to 90 percent.